Skip to content

 Site Architecture

 Site Architecture is where you plan and structure your website’s pages.
-Choose from two site types — Local Business for multi-location service businesses, or Service Agency for agencies, consultancies, and professional firms — and Floyi generates a complete URL blueprint with proper hierarchy.
+Choose from four site types — Local Business for multi-location service businesses, Service Agency for agencies, consultancies, and professional firms, SaaS for software products, or E-commerce for one-brand DTC stores and multi-brand marketplaces — and Floyi generates a complete URL blueprint with proper hierarchy.
 The result is a clean, strategic site structure that helps search engines and AI systems understand exactly what you offer and where you offer it.

 Part 1: Choosing Your Site Type and Content Scope